Òran Uisge- wildlife Reserve

 Through the night air like a heady friend…..

 Two types of Willow are flowering.

 - Apple blossom in the meadow.

-Green veined white butterflies and Chimney sweeper moths were flying around the meadow today.
-Golden ringed dragon-fly and Common Carder bee.
+Butterflies, moths, and bees; Green-veined white butterflies and Chimney sweeper moths were flying around the meadow today.
+Golden-ringed dragon-fly and Common Carder bee.